Obamagate Could Be the Last Nail in the Coffin for Jeff Sessions

 But the recent pivot in TrumpWorld to the bizarre revisionist history of Obamagate, the theory by which Barack Obama and his associates supposedly plotted to invent a Russian collusion scandal that haunted his poor innocent successor from the beginning of his tenure, was a stroke of very bad luck for Jeff Sessions.

-Now all good MAGA folk are against focused on those terrible days when the plot to smear and then impeach Trump was hatched and sprung – and Jeff Sessions, on whom the president totally depended, stood aside and let loose the hounds of political war.
+Now all good MAGA folk are again focused on those terrible days when the plot to smear and then impeach Trump was hatched and sprung – and Jeff Sessions, on whom the president totally depended, stood aside and let slip the hounds of political war.

 Last week Sessions penned a highly defensive “open letter to the people of Alabama” that made his recusal and the unpleasantness over it a brief moment of discord in his long and affectionate partnership in reactionary politics with Donald Trump.
 Tuberville pounced gleefully with a response:

-American history began as Robert Mueller was appointed to lead the Democrats’ Russia witch hunt, and the man most responsible for birthing that national nightmare was U.S. Attorney General Jeff Sessions, who is now running to reclaim his former Senate seat.
+Three years ago this week, one of the biggest hoaxes in American history began as Robert Mueller was appointed to lead the Democrats’ Russia witch hunt, and the man most responsible for birthing that national nightmare was U.S. Attorney General Jeff Sessions, who is now running to reclaim his former Senate seat.

 Throughout this campaign, Sessions has claimed that nameless, faceless Justice Department bureaucrats demanded that (he) recuse himself from the investigation, and he had no other choice than stepping down.